adangert/JoustMania/README.md

 Oust
 ====
+<sub>Also known as Candle Fight, Jonty Sebastian Joust, and "That game with the lights".</sub>

 A love letter to [Johann Sebastian Joust](http://www.jsjoust.com/), designed for playing outdoors at festivals in the dark.
 All night long (all night).

 ![Rpi Oust Setup](sandwich_box.jpg)

 A long time ago on a boat far far away
 --------------------------------------